canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 ### Set leakScope on Components

 In CanJS 2.2 we introduced [can-component.prototype.leakScope leakScope: false] as a property on a [can-component].
-This prevents values in parent templates from leaking into your Component's template.
+This prevents values in parent templates from leaking into your Component’s template.
 In 3.0 **leakScope** is now false by default.

 If you have a [can-component.prototype.template] like: